& Burlesque History & Lingo

 Banana Burlesque term for a house comic, probably derived from the description of anything crazy as "bananas."
 Never used by itself the "top banana" was the head comic, the "second banana" would fill in where needed, the "third banana" would be assigned to stooge duty, taking falls and getting pies in the face.

-Bastard Adjective used in stagecraft to describe nonstandard items or facilities.
+Bastard Little used now, this adjective described nonstandard or facilities.
 For instance, the prompt (stage manager's) desk is described as "bastard prompt" when it is stage right instead of, as expected, stage left.

 The Beach Now the location of TKTS in Times Square, "the beach" was the triangle in front of the Palace Theater.
 Similar gathering places could be found in every major city's theatrical business district, because the theater buildings also housed numerous booking agencies.
 The performers who got work were the performers who checked the agencies regularly.
-Besides offices their suites also contained many small sound-proof rooms (in each one a piano) where song pluggers (q.v.) demonstrated the latest material to performers, passed out promotional copies complete with orchestrations, and even rehearsed and coached them.
 So many performers lounged about the area across from the Palace that wags saw them "vacationing" there and dubbed it "the beach," and if you were stuck on the the beach because you couldn't get a job, you were "washed up."

 Beat A short pause (measured intuitively, about one second) used for comic effect or dramatic emphasis.
 "It would be even better if you heard my line, and then waited a beat before doing your spit-take."Belting Describes singing done in a vivid "chest voice" rather than a more classical "head voice" or "legit voice".
-Some singers, like Ethel Merman, belted all the time, while others used the technique selectively as a tool to produce dramatic emphasis.
+Some singers, like Ethel Merman, belted all the time, while others use the technique when dramatic emphasis is needed.

 (the) Bill The program or list of acts, in order of performance.
 As in "who else is on the bill?"

 Billing The names of performers as displayed on a theater's marquee and in its advertising.
 A performer's status is indicated by the size and placement of their name (who is higher or more prominently billed).
+Not just a matter of opinion but a matter of detailed legal negotiations.
 Billing is still an important measure of a performer's status in theater and film, with the most prominent artists ranking 'name above the title' billing.

 Bit A sketch, routine, trick, any segment of an act.